 One of the reasons Keck Medicine of USC’s metabolic and bariatric surgery program has achieved recognition as a Center of Excellence is the emphasis the entire team places on patient education, support and empowerment.
 USC Bariatric Surgery Program patients can see Keck Medicine surgeons at both Keck Hospital of USC in Los Angeles and USC Verdugo Hills Hospital in La Cañada.

 The knowledge patients want, right from the start

 The program starts out well before any surgical consultation by ensuring that every potential patient has the information he or she needs to make the best possible decisions.
 All prospective patients must attend a free seminar hosted by USC physicians to make sure they fully understand their surgical and non-surgical weight loss options.
-Attendees are able to ask questions and hear directly about the experiences of successful patients — from the challenges to the triumphs.
+Due to the coronavirus pandemic, all live classes, seminars and support group meetings have been cancelled.
+You may instead attend the USC Bariatric webinar.

 Support every step of the way

 Bariatric surgery patients face more than the physical challenges of getting back into action after a procedure.
 There are the emotional challenges of establishing and committing to new habits and the social challenges of friends or family members reacting in surprising ways to new achievements.
 Our surgeons, nurses, social workers and dietitians create a unique health plan for each patient.
 Keck Medicine also offers a monthly support group so patients can talk about their concerns and triumphs with people who understand exactly what they’re going through.

 Advanced Surgical Care